syntest-framework/syntest-solidity/README.md

 ## License

-The content of this project itself is licensed under the [MIT license](LICENSE.md).
+The code within this project is licensed under the [Apache-2.0 license](LICENSE).